 To run the installation file using Wine, right-click on the .exe file, select “Open With Other Application,” and then select Wine from the list of applications.

 To run Notepad++, click on the application icon, and the software will launch using Wine.
-With Wine, you can use this same process to run any other Windows applications on your Ubuntu system.
+You can use the same process to run any other Windows applications on your Ubuntu system.

 Wine on Ubuntu can be configured to run both 32-bit and 64-bit Windows applications.
 While the default configuration supports 64-bit applications, adjusting settings to support 32-bit applications is possible.